AlexandreChern/LFA_MG_SBP-SAT/SBP-SAT/notes.md

 1. Test difference between using Galerkin conditions and not using Galerkin conditions
 2. Test Operator-dependent interpolations to see if we can get improvements in convergence rate for GMG

+Notes from April 22

+1. Using operator-dependnt interpolations do help with the convergence for 1 MG iteration
+2. The performace is not ideal after more iterations.
+Need to form prolongation operators better